Vencoca/vencoca/README.md

 ## Hi there, I'm Vencoca,

-I'm currently student at [Technical University of Liberec](https://www.tul.cz/en/home-page/) and I'm working as freelance Frontend Developer.
+I work as a freelance full-stack developer and graduated from the [Technical University of Liberec](https://www.tul.cz/en/home-page/).